praece/ng-forms/README.md

 # installation
 Add `pr.forms` as a dependency to your app.
+Add all js and sass files to your index.html file.

 # requirements
 The datepicker directive requires the pickadate library and momentjs.
 Please install both.
 For pickadate use the classic theme.